2023 Most Popular Philosophy & Religious Studies Master's Degree Schools in District of Columbia

 Read full report on Philosophy & Religious Studies at American University

-Out of the 4 schools in District of Columbia that were part of this year’s ranking, Catholic University of America landed the # 2 spot on the list.
-CUA is a medium-sized private not-for-profit school located in the large city of Washington.
+A rank of #2 on this year’s list means Catholic University of America is a great place for philosophy and religious studies students working on their master’s degree.
+CUA is a medium-sized private not-for-profit school located in the city of Washington.

 Of the 14 students majoring in philosophy and religious studies at CUA, 71% are male and 29% are female.